-- a) walls insulated on the interior shall use opaque wall values, - b) walls insulated on the exterior shall use a minimum of R-10 insulation, - c) those portions of below grade walls and footings that are more than 10 feet below grade, and not included in the gross exterior wall area, may be left uninsulated.
+- a) walls insulated on the interior shall use opaque wall values, - b) walls insulated on the exterior shall use a minimum of R-10 insulation, - c) walls shall be insulated for the first 10 feet below grade.
+(There shall be no credit for those portions of below grade walls and footings that are more than 10 feet below grade, and those portions below 10 feet shall not be included in the gross exterior wall area.)